bergentroll/lang-monism/python.md

 ## Description

-Unix-friendly scripting language with clear and simple synax as a goal.
+Unix-friendly scripting language with clear and simple syntax as a goal.
 Designed by Guido van Rossum at early 1990s.
 It based on object model, supports functional programming idioms and metaprogramming .

 * [Homepage](https://www.python.org/)
-* [PEP](https://www.python.org/dev/peps/) —  Python Enhancement Proposals, standarts of language
+* [PEP](https://www.python.org/dev/peps/) —  Python Enhancement Proposals, standards of language

 ## Toolset